 Families can support by creating a positive learning environment that encourages kids to continue learning during the summer months.
 This may be providing appropriate educational materials such as a learning space, books, and access to local public libraries.
 Some families opt to send their children to summer programs to support their child’s literacy skills.
 What matters is having a plan in place that contributes to your child’s academic journey in the long run.

-Parents also choose book clubs and paid reading programs to provide their kids a summer reading experience.
+Parents also choose book clubs and paid reading programs to provide their kids with a summer reading experience.
 The role we play as parents can negatively or positively influence summer reading loss.
 Although there are many things we can do as parents to engage in reading activities – this post focuses on 4 easy ways that foster reading during the summer months.

 Discuss Favorite Book Topics / Themes